Let Freedom Ring, Inc.: Presidency of Barack Obama

 The organization worked with Marco Rubio on immigration reform during 2013.
-During 2013, it opposed the Karl Rove-backed American Crossroads within the context of the Republican party primaries and caucuses, as well as criticized the congressional leadership John Boehner and Steve Scalise over the firing of RSC staffer Paul Teller, despite being initially tentatively supportive of Boehner as speaker.
-Its president Colin Hanna was interviewed at CPAC in 2014.
+In 2013, it opposed the Karl Rove-backed American Crossroads within the context of the Republican party primaries and caucuses, as well as criticized the congressional leadership John Boehner and Steve Scalise over the firing of RSC staffer Paul Teller, despite being initially tentatively supportive of Boehner as speaker.

-2016 cycle
+Presidency of Donald Trump

 The organization's president Hanna met with Scott Walker in May 2015, to discuss issues important to social conservatives such as abortion.
-It again hosted a tax day protest in April 2016, with appearances by Grover Norquist as well as Bob Goodlatte, Peter Roskam, Tim Huelskamp, Andy Harris, John Ratcliffe, Dan Newhouse, and Jody Hice.
-Hanna did not back Trump'16 during the Republican primaries and caucuses; he attended the 2016 Republican National Convention as an alternate.
+It hosted a tax day protest in April 2016 with Grover Norquist.
+Hanna did not back the Donald Trump 2016 presidential campaign during the Republican primaries and caucuses.
+In mid-December 2020, Hanna signed a letter that alleged that the 2020 United States presidential election was invalid, part of false claims of fraud in support of Trump.